argonautproject/us-core-patient-data-feed/README.md

 ## 3. Supported Resources and Standardized Filters

-The following table defines the resources and their associated standardized filters for the Patient Feed.
+Table 1 defines the resources and their associated standardized filters for the Patient Feed.
 Servers may choose to support any subset of these resources and filters.

+Table 1: Supported Resources and Standardized Filters for Patient Data Feed

 | Resource | Filters |
 |----------|---------|